maxdz-gmbh/mdz_string/README.md

 ## mdz_string Usage

-**mdz_unicode** is implemented with strict input parameters checking.
+**mdz_string** is implemented with strict input parameters checking.
 It means *mdz_false* or some other error indication will be returned if one or several input parameters are invalid - even if such an invalidity doesn't lead to inconsistence (for example adding or removing 0 items).

 **Test license generation:** - in order to get free test-license, please proceed to our Shop page [maxdz Shop] and register an account.
 After registration you will be able to obtain free 30-days test-licenses for our products using "Obtain for free" button.
 Test license data should be used in *mdz_string_init()* call for library initialization.